Disney's Animal Kingdom Theme Park

 Threats to Giraffes

-The International Union for Conservation of Nature (IUCN) identifies giraffes as a species of “least concern” in the wild; however, their numbers are sharply decreasing.
+The International Union for Conservation of Nature (IUCN) identifies giraffes as “vulnerable” in the wild; their numbers are sharply decreasing.
 In 1999, the total giraffe population was estimated to be about 140,000 animals.
 By 2011 the population fell to 80,000—a whopping 43% decrease.
 Threats facing giraffes are poaching and the loss, fragmentation and degradation of their habitats.
-All 9 subspecies are at risk, with some—such as the Rothschild’s giraffe and West African giraffe—in such a detrimental state of decline that they are now qualified as critically endangered.
+All giraffes are at risk, with some—such as the Rothschild’s giraffe and West African giraffe—in such a detrimental state of decline that they are now qualified as critically endangered.

 Disney Conservation Efforts